formbricks/AWS-ECS-Deployment/dev/core-infra/README.md

 	terraform apply --auto-approve
 	```
 ## Outputs
-After the execution of the Terraform code you will get an output with needed IDs and values needed as input for the nexts Terraform applies.
+After the execution of the Terraform code you will get an output with needed IDs and values needed as input for the next Terraform applies.

 ## Cleanup
 Run the following command if you want to delete all the resources created before.
 If you have created other blueprints and they use these infrastructure then destroy those blueprint resources first.